tombensve/APS/APS-Webs/APSWebTemplate/README.md

 ----

 **React suck**: Building react app is of course not backwards compatbile!!
 Installing a fresh react on a new machine will of course fail to build this before actually trying to build anything!
 Will probably have to create a new react app and copy sources from the old hoping there is some validity in them yet.
+Note that 100% of the automatically generated dependencies in pacakge.json no longer exists!
+Not a matter of old version, they no longer exist!!
 Should probably build this within a docker container, but then the base image might no longer exist the next time I wan't to build ...

 ----